jpolanco94/QuickScale_MSSA_Project/README.md

 ## Database Design
 ![ERD1](https://github.com/jpolanco94/QuickScale/blob/master/Quick%20Scales%20ERD.jpeg)
 ![ERD2](https://github.com/jpolanco94/QuickScale/blob/master/DataBase%20Diagram.JPG)
 One of the bigger issues I face in creating this app is the way in which the scales and chords are displayed.
 Once I can figure that out the ERD will change almost entirely.
-More information here (link).
+More information [here](#challenges)

 [Top](#table-of-contents)